Microsoft will shut down LinkedIn service in China after facing criticism for censoring posts

-“Increased repression inside China, and greater criticism from Congress of going along with Chinese regulations, have made it unsustainable” for U.S. social-media companies, said Adam Segal, an expert on China and technology at the Council on Foreign Relations.
+“Increased repression inside China, and greater criticism from Congress of going along with Chinese regulations, have made it unsustainable” for U.S. social media companies, said Adam Segal, an expert on China and technology at the Council on Foreign Relations.

-LinkedIn said it will “sunset” its current site later this year, but will launch a new site called InJobs that will not include a social-media feed or the ability to share posts or articles.
+LinkedIn said it will “sunset” its current site later this year, but will launch a new site called InJobs that will not include a social media feed or the ability to share posts or articles.

 “Our new strategy for China is to put our focus on helping China-based professionals find jobs in China and Chinese companies find quality candidates,” LinkedIn said.
 It didn’t provide further details.

-Chinese-owned social-media apps, such as WeChat and Weibo, are heavily censored to delete content that the authorities deem sensitive.
+Chinese-owned social media apps, such as WeChat and Weibo, are heavily censored to delete content that the authorities deem sensitive.
 And U.S. users of LinkedIn in recent weeks said they have faced similar censorship on their profiles inside China.

 Those reports prompted Sen. Rick Scott (R-Fla.) to write a letter to the chief executives of Microsoft and LinkedIn expressing concern that an “American company is actively censoring American journalists on behalf of the Chinese Communist Party.”